Sitecorgi/drjoannepaul/content/publications.md

 ##### Praise for *The House of Dudley*

-A TIMES 'BOOK OF 2022', BOOK OF THE WEEK AND 'SUMMER READ 2022'
+A *TIMES* 'BOOK OF 2022' & BOOK OF THE WEEK

+A *TELEGRAPH* 'SUMMER READ 2022'

+ONE OF WATERSTONES 'BEST BOOKS OF 2022'

 <figure>
 <blockquote>'Exciting and immersive.
 An immensely entertaining history, capturing in full Tudor brilliance the cut-throat glamour of the English throne and the most audacious family to play its game.'</blockquote>